perlitz/Notes/Deep learning mathematical preliminary.md

 **The difference between the two methods is whether we use the past value ($u_n$) or the next value ($u_{n+1}$) in order to evaluate the next ($u_{n+1}$)**

+# Toward Theoretical Understanding of Deep Learning (ICML 2018 tutorial)

+##### Optimization of DNNs

+There are a  lot of direction in $d$ dimensions:

+in $R^d$ , $\exist \ \exp(\frac{d}{\epsilon})$ directions whose pairwise angle is at most $\epsilon$ degrees.
+This makes the general notion of arriving at an answer naively intractable.

+There is no knowledge of the loss landscape, the optimization algorithm works in a black box.

+To ensure so  decent in GD we put a bound on the Hessian with doesn't allow the landscape to fluctuate a lot.
+The talk has a small proof that shows that if the hessian is bound by some $\beta$ there is a set difference on the loss between two steps which means that so long as the gradient is large you will make some progress.
+Note that this doesn't mean arriving at a global minimum, however, this does not pose a problem since it has been shown that upon addition of some noise (as we naturally have), the optimization passes all saddle points and reaches a bottom of some valley.

+2nd order optimization methods also exist, however, they do not give better answers to SGD is still used.

+It has been shown that in single layer nets SGD is promised to arrive at a global minimum.

+##### Role of depth

+The ideal result in this field is to find some problem which cannot be solved with depth $d$ and can be solved with a net of depth $d+1$.

+Pros of depth is more expressivity, Cons are more difficult optimization.
+A recent paper showed that increasing network depth can accelerate optimization.

+##### Theory Generative models and GANs

+Unsupervised learning is sometimes called Representation learning and lies on the notion of Manifold assumption that the data has some underlying structure.
+The goal is to use a large **unlabeled** dataset and learn this manifold, which is the same as learning a code mapping from the data to some latent variables in a latent space.

+The hope is that the latent variables, or code is a good substitution for the data.
+Say if the data has only black dogs and white cats, it is enough to have a color variable instead of the full image, the code is much thinner but still holds all the data.

+Deep generative models try to solve this code, their first assumption is that the distribution of codes (latent variables) is a random vector (sampled from some distribution) with mapping done by a DNN.